South Carolina Dog Bite Accident Lawyer

 A dog bite can leave you feeling overwhelmed.
 However, taking the following steps can strengthen your case:

-- Seek Medical Attention: This is the top priority.
+• Seek Medical Attention: This is of utmost importance.
 Get your wounds treated immediately and document the injuries with photos and medical records.

 Types of Recoverable Damages in a Dog Bite Claim